 Jeff Goldblum gives it his best, although in truth he has been given a bland role that could have been filled by anybody.
 Certainly, the one area that Brett Leonard expectedly excels is with the computer animation and the sequences with Jeff Goldblum going out of the body and travelling to Heaven and Hell are impressive.
 Unfortunately, as with the rest of the film, it is technical flourish far in excess of the substance of the story.

-Following Virtuosity, Brett Leonard vanished from cinema screens for a decade, making IMAX shorts, before returning with the Marvel Comics adaptation Man-Thing (2005), the excellent psycho film Feed (2005) about obesity fetishism and Highlander: The Source (2007).
+Brett Leonard first appeared as director of the mad scientist/zombie film The Dead Pit (1989).
+Following Virtuosity, Leonard vanished from cinema screens for a decade, making IMAX shorts, before returning with the Marvel Comics adaptation Man-Thing (2005), the excellent psycho film Feed (2005) about obesity fetishism and Highlander: The Source (2007).

 Other Dean R. Koontz adaptations are:– Demon Seed (1977), Watchers (1988), The Face of Fear (1990), Whispers (1990), Servants of Twilight (1991), Phantoms (1998), Intensity (tv mini-series, 1997), Mr. Murder (tv mini-series, 1998), Sole Survivor (tv mini-series, 2000), Black River (tv movie, 2001), Frankenstein (mini-series, 2004) and Odd Thomas (2013).